Year 11 Media Studies

 Teacher in Charge: Ms S. Mohekey.

-You will learn a mixture of soft skills, technical ability and knowledge about the significance of media in our world and our relationship to it.
+You will learn a mixture of soft skills, technical ability and knowledge.
+In particular you will learn about the significance of media in our world and our relationship to the media.

 You will explore the creation, design and production of media products.